Cravvley/CarRental/README.md

-Desktop application for care rengal with using java swing
+Desktop application for care rental with using java swing